meltyourface/blank/posts/Possession-or-Channeling/Ritual-for-Restoring-Personal-Power-after-Involuntary-Possession/index.md

 ## Title: Ritual for Reinstating Equilibrium and Control after Involuntary Possession or Channeling

-Objective: To assist individuals who have experienced involuntary possession or channeling in regaining control, reestablishing equilibrium, and alleviating residual energetic disturbances.
+**Objective**: To assist individuals who have experienced involuntary possession or channeling in regaining control, reestablishing equilibrium, and alleviating residual energetic disturbances.

 Preparatory Steps: